NikhilKrSharma/notes_and_study_material/quickRevision/regressionMetrices.md

 ![Adjusted R-squared Formula](../media/adjusted-r-squared.png)

 #### **Comprison**
-- R-squared will stay the same when adding more predictors, even if they are not contributing meaningfully.
-It may give a falsely optimistic view of the model.
+- R-squared may increase when adding more predictors, even if they are not contributing meaningfully.
+This can lead to a falsely optimistic view of the model's performance, especially if the additional predictors introduce overfitting.

 - Adjusted R-squared is more conservative and will decrease if additional variables do not contribute to the model’s explanatory power.